Concerned about ARFID? Take our free screener

 • A traumatic experience, such as choking, vomiting, or having a bad allergic reaction to a food

-On the other hand, cognitive behavioral therapy is more structured, with prescribed interventions and approaches to address the thoughts and behaviors of ARFID.
-Different modules address the various presentations of ARFID, including picky eating driven by sensory sensitivity, food-based fears, and problems with appetite and enjoyment of food.
+• CBT-AR: Mostly used in adults, this specialized type of CBT involves several phases.
+First, it focuses on teaching the patient about ARFID and how it manifests.
+Then, it uses prescribed interventions to help patients notice and challenge the thoughts and behaviors of ARFID.
+There are different modules to address the various presentations of ARFID, including picky eating driven by sensory sensitivity, food-based fears, and problems with appetite and enjoyment of food.

 How to find professional help

-ARFID is fully treatable, but it requires working with a team of eating disorder experts who are knowledgeable about ARFID.
-Your pediatrician can be a great support in finding ARFID treatment, or you can schedule a consultation with our team to discuss your concerns and possible next steps.
+ARFID is fully treatable, but it requires working with a team of eating disorder experts who are knowledgeable about ARFID disorder.
+Your pediatrician or physician can be a great support in finding ARFID treatment, or you can schedule a consultation with our team to discuss your concerns and possible next steps.
+Equip is the leading ARFID treatment provider in the United States, and our providers have deep experience treating ARFID patients of all ages.

-It can also be helpful to learn more about ARFID so that you feel prepared to discuss what you’re noticing with your child and what you think may be going on.
+It can also be helpful to learn more about ARFID so that you feel prepared to discuss what you’re noticing, what you think may be going on, and what your goals are with treatment.
 There are a number of online resources— like Equip, Feeding Matters, F.E.A.S.T., and the National Eating Disorders Association—that can provide more in-depth education about ARFID.

-It's important to understand that ARFID is not your fault, nor is it your child's fault.
-Eating disorders are not a choice, and parents do not cause eating disorders—but they are central to recovery.
-Helping your child get started with treatment is an essential first step toward helping them get better.
+If someone you know has ARFID symptoms, understand that ARFID is not your fault, nor is it your loved one’s fault.
+Eating disorders are not a choice, and a support team is central to recovery.
+Finding professionals who understand ARFID and how to treat it is the first step toward helping your loved one get better.

-Once you begin treatment, you can further support your child’s recovery by keeping in mind these tips:
+Once your loved one begins treatment with a team of knowledgable ARFID professionals, you can further support their recovery by keeping in mind these tips:

 • Be patient: “ARFID can be really slow moving to recover.
 It can feel like you’re doing a lot of work for very little gain at the start of treatment,” Menzel says.
-So celebrate the smallest wins, and understand it might take a while to change behaviors.
+So celebrate the smallest wins, and understand it might take a while to change behaviors—but it will happen.

-• Remain open: It’s very difficult for a child who eats only 10 to 15 foods to turn into a foodie.
-However, you have no idea what this journey and the outcome may look like for your child.
-Move forward with no expectations.
+• Remain open: It’s very difficult for someone who eats only 10 to 15 foods to turn into a foodie.
+However, you have no idea what this journey and the outcome may look like for your loved one—move forward without specific expectations, and notice every bit of progress your loved one makes.

-• Foster a non-judgmental environment: Your child’s experience with food is probably very different from your experience with food, Menzel says.
-Just because you enjoy apple pie doesn’t mean everyone does.
+• Foster a non-judgmental environment: Your loved one’s experience with food is probably very different from your experience with food, Menzel says.
+Just because you enjoy apple pie doesn’t mean everyone does—and expressing surprise, disappointment, or any other form of judgment when your loved one doesn’t have your desired reaction to a certain food can backfire.
 Your best plan?
-Help your child be willing to explore new foods, rather than being invested in them liking foods.
+Help them be willing to explore new foods, rather than being invested in them liking foods.

 Avoidant/restrictive food intake disorder is more than picky eating—it is a diagnosable eating disorder that requires professional help to overcome.

-This type of restrictive eating impacts a child’s ability to function and enjoy their daily life, and it can impair their growth.
-So if you suspect your child’s picky eating is more than just a phase, don’t wait for them to grow out of it.
-Talk about your concerns with your pediatrician, or seek out an experienced eating disorders expert.
+This type of restrictive eating impacts a person’s ability to function and enjoy their daily life, and it can impair a child’s growth.
+So if you suspect you or someone else’s picky eating is more than that, don’t ignore it or wait for them to grow out of it.
+Talk about your concerns with your physician, your pediatrician, or your loved one, or seek out an experienced eating disorder expert.

 With the right professional and peer support, recovery from ARFID is possible—and worth it.